MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_NewAd_SetCampaignBudgetAndBidAmounts.md

 ms.author: jonmeyers
 ms.date: 6/18/2026
 description: Learn about your campaign budget type (Daily - Standard or Shared - Standard) and your keyword bids.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Set your campaign budget and bid amounts

 > [!NOTE]
-> If you're advertising in connection with any financial, insurance, education, career and employment, and/or housing services, you **cannot** use individuals' demographics—such as age, gender, location, etc.—for the purpose of personalizing advertising, segmenting, or profiling customers.
+> If you're advertising in connection with any financial, insurance, education, career and employment, and/or housing services, you **cannot** use individuals' demographicsâ€”such as age, gender, location, etc.â€”for the purpose of personalizing advertising, segmenting, or profiling customers.

-Before your ads can run, you need to set your campaign’s budget and bids.
+Before your ads can run, you need to set your campaignâ€™s budget and bids.
 Your budget tells Microsoft Advertising how much you want to spend on your campaign.
 You can set a daily budget, lifetime budget, or shared budget.
 Keep your advertising costs under control by keeping track of your budget.

 > [!NOTE]
 > Budgets can only be set at the campaign level, not at the ad group or product group level.